La Cloche Provincial Park: History

 The English military officer and scientist John Henry Lefroy visited Fort La Cloche in May 1843 as part of his journey northwest from Toronto to attempt to locate the north magnetic pole.
 He described it as a large settlement of "Chippeways" (Ojibwe) and remarked on the solitude of the lake aside from a few canoes.
+In 1844, the district's headquarters were relocated to Sault Ste.
+Marie, but 4 years later, the La Cloche post regained this function.

-When the Canadian Pacific Railway reached Sudbury in the 1880s, the post lost its importance and appears to have been closed in 1888.
-Nothing of the original post has remained.
+When the Canadian Pacific Railway reached Sudbury in the 1880s, the post lost its importance and closed in 1886.
+Afterwards, the buildings were used as residence/office by the J&T Conlon lumber company, and then as roadhouse for mail teams on the winter mail route between Little Current and Massey.
+Soon after the railroad to Little Current was completed in 1913, the winter mail route through La Cloche was discontinued, and the buildings of the post were torn down and burned.
+Nothing of the original post remained.

 In 1968, the Department of Lands and Forests acquired the land for $150,000.
 Excavations were conducted in the same year by the Royal Ontario Museum, producing finds which included a clay marble, which was commonly produced in the late 19th and early 20th centuries.

 Subsequently, a Junior Rangers camp was constructed at the location of Fort La Cloche.
 Along with a tourist lodge, this operated there for a number of years and closed before the area became a provincial park.